- Elgar original reference

 Chapter 9: The Promise of Social Franchising as a Model to Achieve Social Goals

-Thierry Volery and Valerie Hackl Social entrepreneurship implies a blurring of sector boundaries.
+9 The promise of social franchising as a model to achieve social goals Thierry Volery and Valerie Hackl Social entrepreneurship implies a blurring of sector boundaries.
 In addition to innovative not-for-profit ventures, social entrepreneurship can include social purpose business ventures, such as for-profit community development banks, and hybrid organizations mixing not-for-profit and for-profit elements (Dees, 1998).
 Despite this broad playing field, it is generally agreed that the central driver for social entrepreneurship is the social problem being addressed, and the particular organizational form a social enterprise takes should be a decision based on which format most effectively mobilizes the resources needed to address that problem (Austin et al., 2006).
 Social entrepreneurs, therefore, look for the most effective methods of serving their social missions.
 One of the main challenges for social entrepreneurs has been to scale up their venture.
 Although these entrepreneurs may have a clear understanding of the needs in a given community and be able to raise the necessary capital to start a social venture, they are frequently unable to develop or scale up the service delivery, marketing and accountability challenges that all small businesses face (Zahra et al., 2008).
 Consequently, the impact of social entrepreneurs is usually limited to a specific region and there is a growing interest in business models which could help extending initiatives to further locations and let more people benefit from the products and services.
 Franchising can represent an effective approach to mastering the complexities to replicate a proven concept.
-It not only promises to help address the question of how to provide innovative entrepreneurs with the...
+It not only promises...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.